At the airport, Zoe realised something.

 “Yeah, you’re right.
 You’re forgiven.”

-“Ezekiel Addams, Kim Chen, and who’s this young woman?”
+“Ezekiel Addams, Chen Kim, and who’s this young woman?”

 “Well, nice to meet you Zoe.
 I hope you’ll have fun on this trip.
 But not too much.”
-The professor moved his eyebrows up and down.
+The professor said as he moved his eyebrows up and down.

 Both culprits felt like puking.
-The professor left laughing while Chen was watching everything amusedly.
+The professor left laughing while Chen watched everything bemusedly from the side.

 “You should stop being so obvious and save me from embarrassment,” Ezekiel addressed his friend.
 Chen shrugged innocently.

-Chen was reminding her of Iaosur, and she wasn’t sure if that was good or not since Iaosur wasn’t exactly a person she could trust.
+Chen was reminding her of Iaosur, and she wasn’t sure if that was favorable since Iaosur wasn’t exactly a person she could trust.

-Only nine students were going on the trip.
+Only nine students were going on the trip and Zoe was lucky number ten.
 They were the best in their university and were going to represent the United Kingdom in the festival.

-“I will not go all fangirl for them.
-I won’t embarrass myself in front of strangers.”
-She scowled, aware of how cold she sounded.
+“So I'm going to work instead of enjoying myself.
+Amazing,” she scowled, aware of how cold she sounded.
 Chen raised an eyebrow and smirked.

 “Then what about Ezekiel?
 Or me?
 You can cheer for us, right?”